H

 Great Hammerhead Shark in the Bahamas

-Great Hammerhead Shark in the Bahamas with a baby.
+Great Hammerhead Shark in the Bahamas.

 These sharks reproduce in the spring and summer months.
 Their breeding season is annual, unlike other species of shark.
 The male bites the female viciously until she allows him to mate with her.
 However, she can chase him away if she is not interested in him.